HOW TO FILL IN AN ET1 FORM

 When assessing whether you made a protected disclosure the tribunal will look to see that a number of tests have been met:

-- That you, the employee or worker, disclosed information that you reasonably believed showed wrongdoing that falls under one of the six categories of wrongdoing set out in the legislation (see s43B of the Employment Rights Act 1996), and that you reasonably believed that the disclosure was in the public interest.
+- That you, the employee or worker, disclosed information that you reasonably believed tended to show wrongdoing that falls under one of the six categories set out in the legislation (see s43B of the Employment Rights Act 1996), and that you reasonably believed that the disclosure was in the public interest.

 That the protected disclosure is the reason you were treated detrimentally or dismissed